 The Applicant would prepare and implement a Fire Management Plan.
 The Project's fire protection water system used during construction and operation would be supplied from a water storage tank.
 During construction, one electric and one diesel-fueled backup firewater pump would deliver water to the fire protection water-piping network.
 The electrical equipment enclosures that house the inverters and transformers would be either metal or concrete structures.
 Any fire that could occur would be contained within the structures, which would be designed to meet National Electric Manufacturers Association (NEMA) 1 or NEMA 3R IP44 standards for electrical enclosures (heavy duty sealed design to withstand harsh outdoor environmental conditions).
-A fire protection water system would be installed to support emergency fire response.
-The fire protection water system would be supplied by a water tank, holding a minimum of 2-hours of full flow run-time, that would be located in the O&M area.
-One electric and one diesel-fueled backup firewater pump would deliver water to the fire protection piping network.
+A fire protection water system would be installed at the O&M area to support emergency fire response.
+The fire protection water system would be supplied by either an off-site water supply line or a water tank, holding a minimum of 2-hours of full flow run-time.
+A piping network would be configured to supply potable and fire supply water to the O&M building.
+If a water tank is used, one electric and one diesel-fueled backup firewater pump would deliver water to the fire protection piping network.
 A smaller electric, motor-driven jockey pump would maintain pressure in the piping network.
 A jockey pump is a small pump designed to maintain a certain pressure in the sprinkler system.
 If the jockey pump were unable to maintain a set operating pressure in the piping network, the diesel fire pump would start automatically.
 All fire protection system pumps must be shut off manually.
+Sprinkler systems, if required, would be installed O&M building and fire pump enclosure as required by National Fire Protection Association (NFPA) and local code requirements.